ntwk/nixedsys-font/README.md

 accommodate various non-Latin characters.

 By contrast, Nixedsys exists as a true bitmap font and retains the original character cell height of 15 pixels.
-Its original intent is to support Western European languages, though additional scripts may eventually be added in the future.
+The original intent is to support Western European languages, though non-Latin scripts may be added in the future.